Shiven004/FASTAPI_Demo/ukufu-technical-task/README.md

 ##  I Prerequisite steps before executing FASTAPI:
-      1. Create virtual env  using cmd - python -m venv ukufu_venv.
+      1. Create virtual env  using command:- python -m venv ukufu_venv.
-      2. Actiavte virtual env - ukufu_venv\Scripts\activate.
+      2. Actiavte virtual env using command:- ukufu_venv\Scripts\activate.
       3. Ensure the folder strucure is created similar to the one here in guthub.
       3. Make sure python version is above 3.6 or later (Python version - 3.8) is installed.
       4. Install dependencies using - pip install -r requirements.txt.